rkuma183/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 {% include _toc.html %}

-There are two ways to work with AWS:
+There are several ways to get entry to work within AWS:

 0. <a href="#AWSConsole">Manually on a browser AWS Management Console</a>
 0. Elastic Beanstalk